 Another company I worked for tried to be different by hosting their holiday party on the Spirit of Philadelphia, a party boat that cruises along the Delaware River.
 It was a nice idea, but since the boat was not exclusively ours, and because it was a pretty dark cruise, it was difficult to mingle.
 My husband and I had a lovely time on the outside decks, but it didn't do much to enhance coworker relations.

-Sometimes the owner of a small business will host a party in her home.
-Although the hospitality may be well intended, I don't think it's the best option.
-From the owner's standpoint, employees can judge your personal circumstances and make comparisons to their own less lofty digs.
+Sometimes the owner of a small business will host a party in a home.
+Although hospitality may be well-intended, I don't think it's the best option.
+From the owner's standpoint, employees can judge your circumstances and make comparisons to their own less lofty digs.
 From the employees' perspective, it is not as comfortable as a party held on neutral territory.
 The corporate hierarchy is still apparent when you're on the boss' turf.

 Whether you plan to host a lavish or modest holiday party this year, keep these points in mind:

 - Be as generous as your budget allows.
 Employees have worked hard for you all year and they are looking for a show of appreciation.

 - You can make your event memorable by choosing an unusual location.
 Aquariums, art museums, sightseeing boats, rodeo ranches, and regional airports are among the many different sites you can choose.

 - Think about hiring entertainers to help break the ice.
 It can be a band, a DJ, a magician, a local choral group, or anything else that can cover for those awkward silences that are bound to occur at the beginning of the party.